Health and Wellness

 Children, teachers, families, and friends work together to plant, care for, and harvest the fruits, vegetables, flowers and herbs that we grow.
 We are working on raising funds to build a shade structure so we can have outdoor classes in our courtyard as well.
-This October, we will partner with the Durham County Health Department to provide cooking classes, using some of the ingredients available in our garden.
+Forest View partners with the Durham County Health Department’s DINE program to provide cooking classes using some of the ingredients available in our garden.
 Stay tuned for ways parents can volunteer to help with classes!
-Many thanks to art teacher Marylu Flowers for her ongoing leadership and vision for our wonderful outdoor learning space.
+Many thanks to (now retired) art teacher Marylu Flowers for her ongoing leadership and vision for our wonderful outdoor learning space.

 2. Family Involvement